Floral Diagram and Formula

 The diagram is mostly drawn on the basis of the position of the mother axis with respect to the flower which is represented as a dot on the top of the floral diagram.
-The calyx, corolla, androecium, and gynoecium to drawn in successive whorls, as the calyx placed outermost and the gynoecium being in the center.
+The calyx, corolla, androecium, and gynoecium to drawn in successive whorls, as the calyx is placed outermost and the gynoecium is in the center.

 It is an expression that summarizes the information given in the floral diagram, in the form of an equation.

 On the basis of morphological features, used to describe a flowering plant with its habit, vegetative characters -root, stem and leaves, inflorescence, and flower parts, a floral formula and diagram are presented.
 In a floral formula, the following symbols are used, these are listed in the given picture:

 In the floral formula, the cohesion is shown as within parts of whorls, and adhesion is shown as between whorls.

 Some important families with descriptions:

 The family is earlier known as Papilionoideae, a subfamily of family Leguminosae it is found all over the world.

 Vegetative characters of Fabaceae:

 - Trees, shrubs, herbs; root with root nodules

 - Stem: The stem is erect or climber